abbasilab/qstab/README.md

-## Question answering robustness benchmark
+## Biomedical question answering robustness benchmark

-The repo includes code to assess the robustness of language models trained for biomedical question answering (QA).
+The repo includes code to assess the robustness of large language models (LLMs) in biomedical question answering (QA).
+A collection of generalist and specialist LLMs are assessed.

 ### Installation